 Times have changed from the days when the legal system differentiated people and their capabilities by sex.
-Now, both the wife and husband are entitled to equal property rights and equal custody rights.
+Now, both the wife and husband are entitled to equal property rights and equal child custody rights.
 With the former, most courts recognize both parties as having equal claim to any and all property they acquired during the marriage jointly.
 Therefore, the wife and husband each have a right to 50 percent each.
-With the latter, most courts no longer assume custody of the children to the wife as men now have equal standing in family courts.
+With the latter, most courts no longer assume child custody to the wife as men now have equal standing in family courts.

 Finances during a divorce can be very complicated, so it might be wise for you petition the court for a temporary order for special protection on any credit accounts in your name.
 The law will then prevent your spouse from using those accounts and running up debt, perhaps in retaliation.

 In situations in which your spouse possessed property before the legal date of the marriage, you may still be entitled to a share of its equity value if mortgage payments were paid during the marriage or large improvements such as energy modernizations were made on the home during the marriage.
 In those cases, many courts will provide you with 50 percent of the increased value of the home.

 But irregardless of who has possession of the house, someone must be given sole ownership of the house.
 With that fact stated, there are two ways to go about it: either one party has to buy out the outstanding share of the home from the other party or the house has to be sold for cash that can be appropriately distributed to both you and your spouse.